The most important question you should ask when considering a journalism course is – what are the chances of getting a job at the end of it?

 But why take just our word for it?
 Below, you will see some of the many graduates of our course who have gone on to successful careers in journalism.

-“Since starting the PA course in Newcastle I’ve won the NCTJ Student Journalist of the Year award, been named Trinity Mirror’s Young Journalist of the Year and been shortlisted for the national Press Awards’ Young Journalist of the Year.
+“Since starting the PA course… I’ve won the NCTJ Student Journalist of the Year award, been named Trinity Mirror’s Young Journalist of the Year and been shortlisted for the national Press Awards’ Young Journalist of the Year.
 I doubt I’d have been able to do any of it without the training I got on the Press Association course.”

 “It really is a baptism of fire, but in a few short, extremely intensive months I know I got first-class training that properly equipped me for the real world of journalism.
-It really is streets ahead of any other course out there, as evidenced by all the people I now work with who started out in Newcastle."
+It really is streets ahead of any other course out there.”

 “Without the PA course I certainly wouldn’t be where I am now.”